HaseebSiddiqi/Receipt-Tracker/README.md

 ### Overview

-The goal of this project is to  simplifu the process of tracking and managing receipts by leveraging Amazon Web Services (AWS).
-This solution automates the extraction and storage of receipt data, offering an efficient way to handle receipts digitally.
+The goal of this project is to  simplify the process of tracking and managing receipts by leveraging Amazon Web Services (AWS).
+This projects automates the extraction and storage of receipt data, offering an easy way to handle receipts digitally.

 ### Features

 Receipt Upload: Users can upload receipts via a React frontend, which sends the receipts to an Amazon S3 bucket.

-Text Extraction: Amazon Textract analyzes the uploaded receipts and extracts relevant information, such as items and prices.
+Text Extraction: Amazon Textract analyzes the uploaded receipts and extracts important information, such as items and prices.

 Data Storage: Extracted data is then stored in an Amazon DynamoDB table and is displayed on the React frontend